aishbuilds/chat/README.md

 - Broadcasts a message when the user enters or leaves a room
 - Chat skin similar to the popular text editor - Sublime

+## Further Ideas

+- Send private messages
+- Chat in multiple rooms at a time
+- Support for nicknames